 Following the course of instruction, shooters will have the opportunity to apply their knowledge and complete a condensed version of the British Army's individual rifle qualification, at target ranges from 100 to 300 yards.
 Historically, they fired 90 rounds at ranges up to 900 yards!
-Additionally, we will attempt to beat the score of the shooters at the 1860's School of Musketry by firing at an artillery battery long-range target!
+Additionally, we will attempt to beat the score of the shooters at the 1860's School of Musketry by firing at a long-range target!

 Authentic Paper Cartridges.
 Extremely Limited Availability,

 I am deployed and will return in fall 2021.